UCL-CCS/SCEMa/README.md

 * cmake 3.5.2
 * gnu make 4.1 or greater, preferably 4.2.1

-[v8.4.1 of Deal.II](https://dealii.org) is the only supported one.
-Deal.II need to be compiled with the dependencies required to run the tutorial [step-18](https://www.dealii.org/8.4.1/doxygen/deal.II/step_18.html#ElasticProblemoutput_results), that is the following dependencies: Intel MPI, PETSc, METIS, MUMPS, BOOST, HDF5, LAPACK, MUPARSER, NETCDF, ZLIB, HDF5, and UMFPACK.
+The [Deal.II v8.4.1](https://dealii.org) is the only supported version.
+Deal.II need to be compiled with the dependencies required to run the tutorial [step-18](https://www.dealii.org/8.4.1/doxygen/deal.II/step_18.html#ElasticProblemoutput_results), namely the following dependencies: MPI (MPICH or Intel MPI), PETSc (>3.6, 64bits), METIS (>4.0), MUMPS (>5.0), BOOST (>1.58), HDF5, LAPACK, MUPARSER, NETCDF, ZLIB, HDF5, and UMFPACK.
 Complete instructions can be found [here](https://dealii.org/8.4.1/index.html).
-An important aspect is that the MPI support for DealII and its dependencies must be built with __MPICH__ (will not work with OpenMPI!)
+The MPI support for DealII and its dependencies must be built with __MPICH__ (will not work with OpenMPI!).

-The recommended versions of a few libraries are given below
->
-* Boost libraries 1.60.0
-* Petsc & slepc 3.6.4 with 64-bit int support

-LAMMPS version [17Nov16](https://lammps.sandia.gov/tars/lammps-17Nov16.tar.gz) has been tested.

-LAMMPS need to be compiled as a shared library with MPI support, along with the RIGID and USER-REAXC packages:

-Here is an example `make` invocation for the 16Nov16 version
+LAMMPS version [17Nov16](https://lammps.sandia.gov/tars/lammps-17Nov16.tar.gz) has been tested and works correctly, more recent version can probably work as well with the LAMMPS scripts embedded in DeaLAMMPS.
+LAMMPS need to be compiled as a shared library with MPI support, along with the RIGID and USER-REAXC packages.
+Here is an example `make` invocation for the 17Nov16 version
 ```sh
 cd /path/to/lammps-17Nov16/src
 make yes-RIGID
 make yes-USER-REAXC
 make mode=shlib mpi
 ```

-Continuum mechanics equilibrium equations are solved on the basis of a linear elastic material.
-Non-linear stress/strain beahvior is captured running MD simulations of a sample of material subject to the continuum strain when needed.

-The number of MD simulations can be drastically reduced through a graph reduction method with thresholding of "similarity" of one microstate's material history (strain vs time) with another - currently using L2 norm.

 ## Compile and run:
 After installing separately LAMMPS and Deal.II, and building your MD input lammps data file.